-Arcus surveyed 1273 senior executives in July, 2011 for their views on sustainability for the Arcus View from the Top series.
+Arcus surveyed 1273 senior executives for their views on sustainability for the Arcus View from the Top series.
 Our findings indicate that organizations are focused on three key areas to manage their sustainability strategies: optimizing energy consumption across the enterprise, changing employee behavior and driving supply chain optimization.
 Other activities include product enhancements to optimize types and volume of materials used.

 Clearly, the strategic focus of companies is on cost savings by optimizing processes and managing procurement strategies to embed sustainability into their organizations.
 These are key components of change management strategies.
 CEOs recognize that business imperatives need to be integral to sustainability initiatives.
 For these organizations, Green Reputation Management is secondary to tangible results in cost optimization.
 The end customer’s viewpoint has not made it to the top of their priorities with regard to being a prime motivator for their initiatives in this area.

 Our research also indicates that senior executives recognize that change is complex, especially when executing against specific business imperatives that are focused on cost containment and optimization with tangible long term outcomes.
 However, there are three steps most senior executives recommend with regard to deployment of sustainability strategies: